rocky-bgta/selisegroup-assignment/README.md

 - Maven
 - Assume 8080 port not occupied by some other application
 - Set MySQL DB username and password to application.yml file
-## Maven Commands used in the course
+## Maven Commands used in this task

 |     Maven Command       |     Description          |
 | ------------- | ------------- |